 According to Bankrate, the average American has $8,863 in savings.
 Whether you fall above or below that, it’s important to know that saving money is completely possible.
 You can take control of your finances and your life.
 Saving money is crucial to building wealth and eventually living a long, financially stable retirement.
-This article will cover 5 reasons why saving money is important as well as 7 quick tips for getting started with saving your money.
+This article will cover 5 reasons why saving money is important as well as tips for getting started with saving your money.

 Why Saving Money is Important

 Saving money helps you live your best life.
 The way you save (and spend) your money should align closely with your values.
 There are many reasons why saving money is important – but the top 5 reasons are that it helps you stress less about money, it can improve your health, it helps you make better decisions, saving allows you to do what you love, and it also helps you set a good example for your children.

 1. Stress Less About Money